 - Conduct regular checks of the fittings and safety barriers when in use

 - Plan to place your bunk bed away from doors, light fixtures and fittings

-Answer:Bunk beds don’t require special mattresses, although it is advised that the top bunk doesn't feature a mattress thicker than 16cm to ensure there is enough height given for the safety rails to do their job.
-There will usually be a line along the inside of the top bunk's frame to indicate where the mattress should go up to.
-You can shop for a bunk bed mattress now, at Happy Beds.
+At Happy Beds, we'd always advise that the top bunk doesn't have a mattress thicker than 16cm to ensure enough height for the safety rails to do their job.
+There will usually be a line along the inside of the top bunk's frame to indicate where the bunk bed mattress should go up to.
+You can find the best bunk bed for your mattress in our mattress collection.

 Regarding sheets and bedding, a standard twin size will fit most bunk beds perfectly.
 Explore the entire collection of bunk beds at Happy Beds today to find an option both you and the kids will love.
 We've got you covered if you’re looking for an alternative to bunk beds.
 A mid-sleeper bed, also known as a cabin bed, is elevated compared to a standard bed but not quite as high as a bunk.

 Likewise, if you’re looking for a bed for a guest room, a trundle bed with a pull-out mattress can give you the same amount of sleep space as a bunk bed without the elevation.
 Find out more about your options in our kid beds buying guide.